 The final act airport scene has been used to death.
 Just as the leading lady is getting on the plane, the lead guy does some math and realizes that he actually loves her.
 In a crazy mad rush he drives across the city, through peak traffic, in hopes of stopping her before she gets on the plane.
-Dude, have you ever heard of a cellphone?
+Dude, have you ever heard of a cell phone?
 It’s this amazing electronic device that allows you to talk to someone anywhere in the world at any time.
 Call her up, tell her to chill and that you’ll be there to pick her up once you make your way through traffic.
 Or if that doesn’t work, just call her when she lands or fly there too.

 3. Microphone Feedback

-If a microphone is turned on it will immediately feedback.
+If a microphone is turned on, there will immediately be feedback.
 It’s important to always hire a good sound engineer when doing an event.
 Unfortunately, this is a lesson that people in the movies have never learnt.
 No matter the movie, no matter the genre, this always happens.

 4. Hiding in the Ventilation System

 Hide and seek can become a very complicated game.
 The ventilation system of any building is the perfect hiding place.
 Nobody will ever think of looking for you in there and you can travel to any other part of the building undetected, right?
 Only in the movies.

 All single women have a cat.
 It’s a law, like gravity.
 In the real world single woman have dogs, everyone knows that.

 If your gun runs out of bullets simply chuck it away.
 It’s no wonder crime is so high, with all the disposable guns lying around.
 But hey, it’s not like they cost much anyway.